Jeff Garcia

-Jeffrey Jason Garcia (born February 24, 1970) is an American former professional football player who was a quarterback in the National Football League (NFL).
-After attending high school and junior college in Gilroy, California, Garcia played college football at San Jose State University.
+Jeffrey Jason Garcia (born February 24, 1970) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+After attending high school and junior college in Gilroy, California, Garcia played college football for the San Jose State Spartans.

-A four-time CFL All-Star and four-time NFL Pro Bowl selection, Garcia began his professional football career with the Calgary Stampeders of the Canadian Football League (CFL) as an undrafted free agent in 1994.
-In 1999, Garcia debuted in the National Football League (NFL) with the San Francisco 49ers.
+A four-time CFL All-Star and four-time NFL Pro Bowl selection, Garcia began his professional football career with the CFL's Calgary Stampeders as an undrafted free agent in 1994.
+In 1999, Garcia debuted in the NFL with the San Francisco 49ers.
 With the 49ers, Garcia made three Pro Bowl appearances (for the 2000, 2001, and 2002 seasons) and led the team to the playoffs in the 2001 and 2002 seasons.
 Afterwards, Garcia encountered a low point in his career, starting with a lackluster 2003 season with San Francisco then two losing seasons with the Cleveland Browns in 2004 and the Detroit Lions in 2005.
 With the Philadelphia Eagles, Garcia returned to form late in the 2006 season, starting for an injured Donovan McNabb and leading Philadelphia to the playoffs.
 Garcia joined the Tampa Bay Buccaneers in 2007 and was the starting quarterback for most games of the 2007 and 2008 seasons.
 Again, Garcia led Tampa Bay to the playoffs in 2007 and made his fourth career Pro Bowl appearance.

-After his stint with Tampa, Garcia returned to the Philadelphia Eagles in 2009 and played only one game.
+After his stint with Tampa, Garcia returned to the Eagles in 2009 and played only one game.
 In 2010, Garcia played for the Omaha Nighthawks of the United Football League.
 In 2011, Garcia signed with the Houston Texans but did not play a game with the team.
 The following year, Garcia joined the advisory board for the now defunct United States Football League.

-Early years
+Early life

 Garcia attended Gilroy High School in Gilroy, California, and was a letterman in football and basketball.
 As a senior at Gilroy High, Garcia was a South Santa Clara County selection for the Charlie Wedemeyer All-Star Football Game and played defensive back in the game.

+College career

 After graduating from Gilroy in 1988, Garcia attended Gavilan College, a local junior college.
 He was the starting quarterback on the football team for the 1989 season, in which he passed 2,038 yards for 18 touchdowns and rushed 584 yards for four touchdowns.
 After the season, Garcia earned junior college honorable mention All-America honors.